LeanCircle/lsc-p2p/README.md

 ## Getting started

+Make sure you have an application.yml file!
+You will need it for config variables.

+Take application.yml.example and copy it as applcation.yml.

+Do not delete application.yml.example from the repo!

 ## Environment variables

 All environment variables such as api keys are collected in the config/application.yml using Figaro gem - https://github.com/laserlemon/figaro